-Harming your skin to the point of injury isn’t the only defining characteristic of excoriation disorder.
-“Another component of a [skin picking] diagnosis is the degree of distress and impairment that a person experiences in their life,” says psychologist Jen Viscusi, Psy.D., who specializes in obsessive-compulsive disorder (OCD), repetitive body behaviors (like dermatillomania), and PTSD.
-“For example, oftentimes people feel embarrassment or shame related to picking, so they avoid social situations [because of their resulting wounds], or they’re not able to go out and do important things [without picking]—even going to work.”
+Picking your skin to the point of causing injury isn’t the only defining characteristic of excoriation disorder.
+“Another component of a skin picking disorder is the degree of distress and impairment that a person experiences in their life,” says psychologist Jen Viscusi, Psy.D., who specializes in obsessive-compulsive disorder (OCD), repetitive body behaviors (like dermatillomania), and PTSD.

-Why In the World Am I Picking My Skin?
+Why In the World Do People Pick at Their Skin?

-Scientists haven’t pinpointed one specific reason why someone develops dermatillomania, its potential list of causes trailing on (and on) like the side effects fine print for an Rx med.
-Leading theories suggest it can result from trauma, illness, hormonal imbalance, anxiety, depression, abuse, low self-esteem, or certain medications (like those used to treat ADHD).
+Scientists haven’t pinpointed one specific reason why someone develops dermatillomania.
+Potential causes trail on (and on) like the side effects fine print for an Rx med.
+Leading theories suggest it can result from trauma, illness, hormonal imbalance, emotional distress (including anxiety and depression), abuse, low self-esteem, or certain medications (like those used to treat ADHD).
 Some research also shows a link between skin picking and body dysmorphic disorder.

 While Dr. Wechsler believes that most skin picking is related to some underlying issue, even if minor, excoriation disorder can stand alone.
-Sitting-around activities, like reading or watching TV, and simply feeling bored or tired can inspire the picking impulse.
+Sitting-around activities, like reading or watching TV, and simply feeling bored or tired can from time to time inspire the picking impulse.

-So, Do I Need a Dermatologist or a Psychologist?
+How to Stop Skin Picking — Do You Need a Dermatologist or a Psychologist?

 For over-the-counter products to help heal acne, Dr. Wechsler recommends Differin Gel, a popular adapalene (a type of retinoid) to speed up cell turnover, and salicylic acid, a beta hydroxy acid that fights excess oil within pores; try Jori Acne & Oil Control Primer.
 If flaky skin is your picking kryptonite, look for a moisturizer, like CeraVe Moisturizing Cream, that’s non-comedogenic, meaning it won’t clog pores and potentially exacerbate breakouts as it hydrates.